HadrienGardeur/web-speech-recommended-voices/README.md

 ### OS and browser

 Both `os` and `browser` are optional properties.
-It indicates in which operating systems and browsers a voice is available.
+They're used to indicate in which operating systems and browsers a voice is available.

 These two properties are meant to be interpreted separately and not as a combination.

-**Example 6: A Microsoft voice available in both Edge and Windows**
+**Example 7: A Microsoft voice available in both Edge and Windows**

 ```json
 {